haleybiersch/intuitivesoul/README.md

 Created 9:14 PM 2021-03-21 by JK

+NOTE: Some default page templates are identical as content is moved to the WP admin rather than in the page itself.
+For example, page-about & page-services are the same.
+This can simply be converted to a page-template.

 REVISIONS

 Below is a list of files that do not seem to be used in the theme and have been removed: